PieterjanVerhelst/eel-meta-analysis/README.md

 	+ `/receivernetworks`: folder containing the generated files with the receiver networks per project
 	+ `/residencies`: folder containing the residency datasets, calculated via the `smooth_eel_tracks.R` code
 	+ `/speed`: folder containing the speed datasets, calculated via the `calculate_speed.R` code
+	+ `/migration`: folder containing the datasets with records flagged as migration or not, calculated via the `identify_migration.R` code

 * `/external:`
 	+ `release_locations_stations.csv`: file with the release locations and the abbreviated release station names.